martinthomson/http-replay/draft-thomson-http-replay.md

 that a particular request isn't appropriate for early data.
 Intermediaries that accept early data MUST implement that mechanism.

-Note that a server cannot choose to selectively reject early data.
+Note that a server cannot choose to selectively reject early data at the TLS layer.
 TLS only permits a server to accept all early data, or none of it.
 Once a server has decided to accept early data, it MUST process all requests in early data, even if the server rejects the request by sending a 4NN (Too Early) response.

 A server can limit the amount of early data with the `max_early_data_size` field.
 This can be used to avoid committing an arbitrary amount of memory for